-- Being visible: Just having the links on your site isn’t good enough – you want to make sure that it is easy for users to find them, so they can interact with you wherever your business lives on the web.
+- Get the user interaction smooth and right: Just having the links on your site isn’t good enough – you want to make sure that it is easy for users to find them, so they can interact with you wherever your business lives on the web.

 - To make sure users don’t leave your website completely, make sure the links open the social media channels in a new tab or window.

-So there you have it!
 While being active on social media channels can help you build or retain a solid audience, you want to do everything you can to make sure that both the search engines and your target consumer market can find you with the greatest of ease.